garrandall/popular-music-data/tracks/saturday-night-special-lynyrd-skynyrd.md

 It ain't good for nothing but puttin' men six feet in a hole

-Hmm, and that's the Saturday Night Special
+Hm, and that's the Saturday Night Special
 For twenty dollars, you can buy yourself one, too

 Here it come